Login

 Higher risk assistive technology products that may include items like power wheelchairs, or products known to have caused harm or items requiring professional setup and training.
 You can read more about this at https://www.ndis.gov.au/participants/assistive-technology-explained

 It’s important to understand the consumables budget and how it can be flexible.
 Have a chat to a plan manager about how this part of the budget can be managed to the best advantage of the participant.
-Planners are increasingly wanting the specific items or budgets to be listed in the plan.
+Plan Managers are increasingly wanting the specific items or budgets to be listed in the plan.

 Assistance with Social, Economic and Community Participation

+This part of the budget covers the support workers to assist participants to be more social in community activities, or perhaps get assistance with finding a job.
 This is not to be confused with “Increased Social and Community Participation” part of the Capacity Building budget, although very easy to confuse!
-The only word difference is “Assistance with” V’s “Increased”.
+The only word difference is “Assistance with” vesus “Increased”.

 Example: Jasmine and her support workers get the job done

 Jasmine lives in a country town of Victoria, and lives independently in a purpose built social housing unit.
-Each day Jasmine is entitled to 3 support hours to help her live an independent life.
+Each day, Jasmine is entitled to 3 support hours to help her live an independent life.
 This includes support with home duties, personal care and getting out of the house and into the community, such as social events and doing the shopping or attending appointments.

 Jasmine is a social butterfly, and is well known around town, and she loves to have a chat with the locals on her travels.
 Through this part of the budget Jasmine is also able to attend her local Ten Pin Bowling League, which she has participated in since she was a child.
 The budget allows Jasmine to get the support worker she needs to take part in the activity, but does not cover the cost of the bowling itself.
 This support enables Jasmine’s parents who live nearby to be able to hold down full time jobs, while providing family support when needed.

 Jasmine is also a part of various day programs in which she is transported either by a disability bus, local taxis or Support worker vehicles.
 A transport budget is allocated to Jasmine as a fortnightly allowance because she can’t access traditional public transport options.
 You can learn more about the transport area of the budget next.

 As plan managers for Jasmine, we always look out for what is and isn’t covered in the plan and if any activities are diverting from the NDIS plan.

-Transport Budget
+Transport

 Transport covers the support that helps participants travel to work, or programs and differs depending on how many hours a week a participant is engaged in social, work or study activities.
 The transport budget, we would usually recommend is self-managed as it is paid in fortnightly instalments to the participant.
 We explore this topic in other blogs and FAQs on our website.